UTM for Windows

 Advantages

-• Improved performance and efficiency
+• Improved system performance and efficiency

-• Enhanced security features and access controls
+• Enhanced security features and firewall capabilities

 Disadvantages